Displaying Interactive Lists of Table Records Or Connector Output in Apps

 In order to select a record, the operator must press a record, but you will probably want to give them some feedback that they have successfully selected the correct record.

-Then, link it to the same placeholder as the Embedded Table in the Context Pane:
+Then, link it to the same Record Placeholder as the Embedded Table in the Context Pane:

 Test it out in the Player, and the record placeholder should update in real-time.